craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Ingame/Combat Mechanics and Positioning.md

 # Combat Mechanics
 ## Ammunition
 Most Ranged Weapons consume Ammunition.
-If that Ammunition is not *Fragile*, it can be recollected in entirety by spending time and making an **Investigation** Skill Check.
+If that Ammunition is not *fragile*, it can be recollected in entirety by spending time and making an **Investigation** Skill Check.
 If the result is 15 or more, all used Ammunition is recovered.
 If the result is less than 15, three-quarters is recovered at 10 or above, and half is recovered at 5 or above.

 ## Consuming Potions
 Consuming a potion for yourself costs a **Bonus Action**.
 Forcing someone else to drink a potion is a **Standard Action**.

 ## Changing Weapons or Held Items During Combat
-Dropping something in your hands is a Free Action.
-The item or items Putting something away is an Object Interaction.
+Dropping something in your hands is a **Free Action**.
+The item or items land at your feet.
+Putting something away is an **Object Interaction**.
+The item is stowed.
-Pulling something out is an Object Interaction.
+Pulling something out is an **Object Interaction**.
+The item is wielded.
+You may perform a second **Object Interaction** on your turn by using your **Bonus Action**.

 ## Oversized Weapons
 Larger creatures can wield larger weapons more easily.
 Melee Weapons with the *two-handed* property and without the *very heavy* property become *versatile (d+)*.